Applications for the next cohort will open in summer 2021.

 This year-long farmer-led training and support program is designed to help early career farmers, committed to creating a sustainable farm business, achieve their goals.

-The intensive, eight-part workshop series will enable farmers, with at least one year of production experience, to develop a whole farm plan through realistic goal setting, financial management, and assessment of resources, skills, and markets.
+The intensive, nine-part workshop series will enable farmers, with at least one year of production experience, to develop a whole farm plan through realistic goal setting, financial management, and assessment of resources, skills, and markets.
 Early career farmers will also receive the business planning tools necessary to successfully implement their plan.

 Through Farm Beginnings®, participants will:

 - Learn critical holistic farm management skills such as creative financing and innovative marketing strategies

 - Craft a tailor-made farm business plan